Kentucky bill would motivate jobless to find work, proponents say

 So if Kentucky’s unemployment rate climbs above 9.4 percent, the number of weeks for benefits caps at 26 weeks.
 But if the unemployment rate dips below 5.4 percent, unemployment insurance would cap at 14 weeks, the Louisville Courier-Journal reported.
 Kentucky’s current unemployment rate is 4.4 percent.

-Proponents say the bill would help employers, who bare the burden of paying unemployment insurance, and incentivize jobless people to search for work.
+Proponents say the bill would help employers, who bear the burden of paying unemployment insurance, and incentivize jobless people to search for work.

 “It’s strictly economic development,” the bill’s co-sponsor, Rep. Phillip Pratt, R-Georgetown, told the Lexington Herald-Ledger.
 “Make sure businesses come in and we’re competitive with our surrounding states.”